California interior chaparral and woodlands: Fauna

-Threats and preservation
+Threats and conservation

 About one third of the original habitat remains, especially at higher elevations.
-Adapted to periodic fires, many species and communities in the ecoregion are highly fire resilient, and there are many species which regenerate by fires.
+Adapted to periodic fires, many species and communities in the ecoregion are highly fire resilient and there are many species which regenerate by fires.
 The trees of Closed-cone pine forest burned in every 25–50 years, and a few species including the knobcone pine (Pinus attenuata) are adapted to open the cones and release seeds for new growth following the heat of forest fires.
 However, as fire regulation and suppression becomes more effective these communities cannot renew themselves.

-Although the chaparral is widely considered "fire-dependent," this is a misconception.
+Although the chaparral is widely considered "fire-dependent", this is a misconception.
 Varying factors including the species present, angle and direction of the slope on which the chaparral grows, and local climate conditions affect how well the environment is able to respond to fire, along with the frequency, intensity, and seasonality of the fire.
 One common factor among chaparral, however, is that a minimum of 10 years is needed between fires for the chaparral to mature and set enough seed in the soil to create a fire resilient environment.
 As human activity increases the frequency of fires, the chaparral's ability to renew itself decreases, leading to elimination and degradation.
 Moreover, non-native grasses will invade burned areas, making it increasingly difficult for healthy chaparral to grow.

 A new leadership intent to protect chaparral has been established by the United States Forest Service to combat the increased rate of fires in the chaparral.
 California state policy has also recognized the need to protect the chaparral vegetation threatened by the fires.

 Other threats to the ecoregion include development, overgrazing, conversion to annual grasses, and invasive species.
 Invasive grasses often appear as the result of fires or human development in chaparral.